Did you know there are nearly 800 million people who use Excel across the world?

 While there are a lot of reasons for its phenomenal success such as flexibility, ease of use, powerful computational abilities, the biggest reason is, spreadsheets give a highly intuitive platform for even non-technical users to compute, analyze, and derive insights from large volumes of data with zero code.

 With a clean interface and a non-existent learning curve, spreadsheets are universally loved across industries - from the smallest of old-school businesses to the biggest of new-age cloud enterprises.
+The benefits of using spreadsheets in business is noteworthy.

 From the basic functions like data entry to the most complex financial data models, there is nothing that spreadsheets can’t get done.